AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

 # Problem 5: Device not being auto discovered in HA
 see PR. was bad json schema.
 TODO

+got everything wired up, but nothing showing in HA.

+I could listen to the # topic, saw messages, but no devices.

+turned on debugging mqtt and checked logs.... copy paste errors from chatgpt chat.

+saw messages complaining about the json payload. fixed this up and viola.

 # Result
 screenshot of HA.
 TODO
 picture of setup? maybe put this at the start? wires etc